10 Best Mini Trampolines & Rebounders in the UK – With Buying Guide!

 - Look for springless trampolines that use elastic cords (bungee cord rebounders are supposed to give the best lymphatic drainage)

-- f in doubt, contact the manufacturer about the warranty and spare parts availability
+- When in doubt, contact the manufacturer about the warranty and spare parts availability

 - Ensure there is generous safety padding around the mat